michelesimoncelli02-rgb/fNIRS-DOT-Reconstruction-and-Regularization-Analysis/README.md

 - Statistics and Signal Processing Toolboxes (recommended)

 The repository includes all auxiliary MATLAB scripts and supporting `.mat` files used throughout the analysis.
 Only the external toolboxes (Homer2 and Iso2Mesh) and the experimental dataset need to be provided separately.
+Also, the Jacobian cannot be provided because of the file size.

 ---